 - Talk about feelings.
 Teach young children to name their feelings, especially when a symptom develops.
 Make a "happy" and "sad" feelings word list.
 Some symptoms may not bother them as much as they may bother you.
 This can help you understand how their disease affects their mood.

 - Be positive.
 Psoriasis is unpredictable.
 Flares can pop up anytime.
 Medications stop working without warning.
 Your kid might be OK with psoriasis in elementary school then flip out when middle school starts.
-Reassure your child she’s going to get better.
+Reassure your child they’re going to get better.

 Consider therapy.
 It can be a big help to any kid with psoriasis, even right after the diagnosis.
 Therapists can offer kids with long-term diseases practical ways to deal with daily life and issues with friends and classmates.
 Kids with psoriasis have a higher chance of getting low self-esteem and depression.
 Schedule an appointment with a therapist, such as a child psychologist or social worker, if you see that your child: